njfredri/AR_A02/README.txt

 To run Question 5 results on windows, use either './run_Q5.bat' or 'python python Q5c.py'
 Results for question 5 are also included in this document.
+Some of the questions in 5 are answered in the pdf rather than this readme.

 -----------------------------------------
 The images have the following recorded point coordinates: